-- Government and agency obligations issued or unconditionally guaranteed by government agencies rated at least AA- if denominated in a currency other than the home currency of the issuer, otherwise no rating is required.
-Obligations issued by an agency or instrumentality of a government, a multilateral organization or any other official entity require a minimum credit rating of AA-; - Time deposits and money market securities issued or guaranteed by financial institutions whose senior debt securities are rated at least A-; - Asset-backed securities minimum rating must be AAA; and - Derivatives counterparties must have a minimum rating of A+.
+- Government and agency obligations issued or unconditionally guaranteed by government agencies rated at least AA- if denominated in a currency other than the home currency of the issuer.
+Obligations issued by an agency or instrumentality of a government, a multilateral organization or any other official entity require a minimum credit rating of AA-; - Time deposits and money market securities issued or guaranteed by financial institutions whose senior debt securities are rated at least A-; - Asset-backed securities minimum rating must be AAA; and - Derivatives counterparties must have a minimum rating of A-.